Pompidou (TV series): Cast

-Jane Asher starred in episode 3, Anita Dobson played the role of Sally in episode 4 and Beattie Edmondson appeared in episodes 1 and 6.
-Australian actress Rebel Wilson, Matt Lucas' roommate when they both lived in the U.S., makes an uncredited cameo as a Vicki Pollard lookalike from Little Britain in episode 5.
-Julian Dutton, one of the show's co-writers, appeared as a cameo in episode 2 as the cockney, tea drinking Delivery Man.
+Jane Asher starred in episode 3, Anita Dobson played the role of Sally in episode 4, and Beattie Edmondson appeared in episodes 1 and 6.
+Australian actress Rebel Wilson, Matt Lucas' roommate when both lived in the U.S., makes an uncredited cameo as a Vicki Pollard lookalike from Little Britain in episode 5.
+Julian Dutton, one of the show's co-writers, appeared as a cameo in episode 2 as the tea-drinking Cockney Delivery Man.
+Scottish comedian Limmy played a handyman in episode 6.